E3TU/TodoApp/README.md

 # TodoApp
-Todo app made with vanilla js.
-Uses localstorage to save tasks
+Simple todo app built with vanillajs.
+Tasks/todos are saved to localstorage.